Mint Chocolate Cake

 - 3 drops green food coloring

 - 1-1/2 cups milk chocolate chips

-- 6 tablespoons butter or margarine, softened
+- 6 tablespoons butter, softened

 - 1/4 teaspoon peppermint extract